rodralez/NaveGo/README.md

 load ref.mat

 % ref.mat contains the reference data structure from which inertial
-% sensors and GPS wil be simulated.
+% sensors and GNSS wil be simulated.
 It must contain the following fields:

 %         t: Nx1 time vector (seconds).
 %       lat: Nx1 latitude (radians).